 Dr Katie Hill

-This course offers a survey of contemporary Chinese art starting with the backdrop to the first major contemporary exhibition held in Beijing in 1989 ‘China/Avant-garde’.
+This course offers a survey of contemporary Chinese art starting with the backdrop to the first major contemporary exhibition held in Beijing in 1989, ‘China/Avant-garde’.
 We will discuss movements of art concurrent with rapid urbanisation and economic developments in China during the 1990s and trace China’s relationship with the international art world as it emerged during a decade of globalisation.
 We explore the Chinese avant-garde’s quest to find a distinct artistic voice following decades of Socialist Realism.
 Contemporary Chinese art is characterised by a diversification of media and by the re-emergence of classical forms in the past decade.
-We will consider a wide range of artistic expression, from photography, installation and performance, to painting and new media.
+We shall consider a wide range of artistic expression, from photography, installation and performance, to painting and new media.
 Finally, the course will cover the phenomenon of the new Chinese art world that emerged at the turn of the millennium and evolved rapidly with the rise of art districts, new museums, auction houses and galleries.
-Throughout, we will focus closely on works by a number of key artists such as Xu Bing and Ai Weiwei examining the development of contemporary Chinese art and its relationship to the international art world in the context of the country’s rapidly developing cultural scene.
+Throughout, we will focus closely on works by a number of key artists such as Xu Bing and Ai Weiwei, examining the development of contemporary Chinese art and its relationship to the international art world in the context of the country’s rapidly developing cultural scene.